seed-run/homepage/_posts/2019-07-19-why-deploy-your-serverless-app-into-multiple-aws-accounts.md

 author: jack
 ---

+In this post we'll be looking at why deploying your Serverless app to multiple AWS accounts is a good practice.

 The general idea is to deploy each of your environments to a separate AWS account.
 Or at the very least keep your _production_ environment separate from the rest of your environments (_dev_, _staging_, _QA_, etc.).